Home » All Posts » How to Castrate Livestock Safely (With Healing Photos & Tips)

 Sharing is caring!

-When it comes to properly stewarding your land and animals, sometimes we need to castrate a male animal.
-Castration is a sometimes required, but unenjoyable, task for everyone involved.
+When it comes to properly stewarding your animals, sometimes we need to castrate a male animal.
+And it’s an unenjoyable task for everyone involved.

-• to prevent the continuation of bad heritable traits
+• To prevent the continuation of undesirable heritable traits

-• to deter unwanted behavior in sexually mature males (bucks pee on their beards to attract the ladies)
+• To deter unwanted behavior in sexually mature males (bucks pee on their beards to attract does)

 So your ram, buck, or bull needs castrating.
 Now what?